Here at uSwitch we are often asked lots of questions about energy suppliers, bills and switching.

 The MPAN is also called a "supply number" or "S number".
 You can find it on your electricity bill.
 If you don't have a bill, contact your energy supplier.

 Your MPRN, also called an "M number" can be found on your gas bill.
 If you don't have a bill, contact the Meter Number Helpline on 0870 608 1524 and ask for your number.
+(Please note that calls cost 7p per minute plus your phone company's access charge.)

 What do the symbols next to my gas and electricity meter readings mean?